cmaxw/devchat-eleventy/src/dev-rev/ces-2019-timeflip.md

 duration:
 audio_url:
 podcast: dev-rev
+youtube_video_id: kAUWTkVWSJw
 tags:
   - dev_rev
   - podcast
   - video
 ---

-https://www.youtube.com/watch?v=kAUWTkVWSJw Charles is at CES 2019 and talking to TimeFlip about time tracking with their device.
+Charles is at CES 2019 and talking to TimeFlip about time tracking with their device.